 Have you heard the news?
 The official Tumblr app finally supports tablets!
 But only sort of.
 Still, technically, you can install the app on your tablet.
 But be prepared: it only works in portrait mode.
 You know what that means, right?
 Yep - it's still going to suck on your 10" slate.
 Look at the bright side, though: it looks great on 7" tablets!

 But really, there isn't much different between the phone app and the "tablet-optimized" version.
+Sure, there have been some slight layout tweaks; like a dedicated notification button on the bigger screen, instead of the combined panel of the phone.
 Read More

 The newest app from Cloud.TV is out in preview form, and it's already looking quite promising.
 You might know Cloud.TV from the wildly popular HD Widgets app.
 This time the dev is tackling dock apps with DayFrame.
 We've seen various photo frame and dock apps, but the way DayFrame integrates Google voice input is something new.